 You all know how much we enjoy finding secret spots around New York, right?
 So, take a look at Frevo, a restaurant hidden behind an art work inside a tiny gallery in the Greenwich Village.
 It’s the new hot spot!

-Yes, so this is exactly what you read!
+Yes, so this is exactly what you read: a restaurant hidden behind an art work!

 The contemporary French restaurant is hidden behind a beautiful art work inside a tiny gallery in the Greenwich Village, in Manhattan.